VAWA Affidavit Preparation

 - Review evidence of any abuse available, if any (police reports, medical reports, psychological examinations, court records, photographs, letters, client’s statement, etc.)

 - Interview applicant via phone or Skype*

 - Unlimited revisions to affidavit at attorney’s request

-As a courtesy at no additional cost, Rosanna can also share with the attorney with information on pertinent documents, publications and resources from her extensive collection, sourced from domestic violence organizations (including immigrant-focused advocacy groups), shelters and charities across the nation.
+As a courtesy at no additional cost, Rosanna can also share with the attorney information on pertinent documents, publications and resources from her extensive collection, sourced from domestic violence organizations (including immigrant-focused advocacy groups), shelters and advocacy groups across the nation.
 These can help the attorney understand their client’s plight in order to argue more effectively for them – and in many cases, have also been used as supporting evidence by the attorneys when they submit the I-360.